neondatabase/website/content/docs/guides/partner-billing.md

 Alternatively, you can actively reset a suspended compute by changing the impacted quota to `0`: this effectively removes the limit entirely.
 You will need to reset this quota at some point if you want to maintain limits.

 ### Using quotas to actively suspend a user
 If you want to suspend a user for any reason &#8212; for example, suspicious activity or payment issues &#8212; you can use these quotas to actively suspend a given user.
-For example, setting `active_time_limit` to a very low threshold (e.g., `1`) will force a suspend if the user has 1 second of active compute for that month.
-To remove this suspend, you can set the threshold temporarily to `0` (infinite) or some value larger than their currently consumed usage.
+For example, setting `active_time_limit` to a very low threshold (e.g., `1`) will force a suspension if the user has 1 second of active compute for that month.
+To remove this suspension, you can set the threshold temporarily to `0` (infinite) or some value larger than their currently consumed usage.